maringuu/fact-magic-database/README.md

-# A maigc database for FACT
+# A maigc database for firmware analysis
 This repository contains magic definitions for filetypes commonly found in firmwares.
 This is a fork of [fact\_helper\_file][fact_helper_file] and deletes all the code and just keeps the magic definitions (despite